Skip to content

 For more discussion on knowledge graphs and its history, see Altexsoft’s Knowledge Graphs: The Essential Guide.

-Moving Toward Contextual AI: 3 Ways A Knowledge Graph Can Help AI Be More Discerning And Contextual.
+Moving Toward Knowledge Graph AI: 4 Ways A Knowledge Graph Can Help AI Be More Discerning, Contextual, and Trustworthy.

 Knowledge graphs are the perfect complement to AI’s Large Language Models (LLM).
 This is because knowledge graphs shore up LLM’s greatest weaknesses.
 Namely, knowledge graphs help AI to be more accurate, transparent, and explainable.
 For instance, AI can be less susceptible to hallucinations as knowledge graphs act as guardrails to help keep AI from providing answers that do not line up with the facts.
 Another thing knowledge graphs do for AI is help to explain its answers instead of just being a “black box”.
 This transparency and explainability helps us to better trust LLM responses.

-So, it is becoming apparent that we are moving toward a more contextual AI.
+So, it is becoming apparent that we are moving toward a more knowledgeable AI.
 As a result, this provides incredible capabilities across all industries and use cases.
-To further detail, below are three ways knowledge graphs are helping AI to become more discerning and contextual.
+To further detail, below are four ways knowledge graphs are helping AI to become more discerning and contextual.

 1. Knowledge Graphs Can Train And Improve LLM Models.